The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 A **directory** is another term for a "folder" in your computer's file system that contains references to files or possibly other directories.

-The **working directory** is the current location of your terminal's navigation through that file system.
+The **working directory** is the current location of your terminal's navigation through that file system and where all commands are executed.
 Think of it as the "you are here" icon in a map.

 The `pwd` command prints the full file path to the working directory while the `ls` command prints the contents of the working directory: